mdulin2/SMC2/README.md

     - TBD
 - doggo (Android Reversing):
 	- App is done, need to get from Kurt.
-- Google XSS:
-    - Reflected
+- Reflected XSS Challenge on Isis blog
 - Anything else that is cool :)
 - Directory traversal - TBD
 - AWS Priv Esc